DylanBrass/final_php/README.md

 <a name="technologies"></a>
 ## Technologies used when building the application
+- React
+- HTML
+- CSS
-The front-end was done with React, HTML and CSS.
-Different components such as Login, Register, and ChatRoom were created to comply to the principle of separation of concern.
-We used axios to make the HTTP requests and some React library hooks such as useEffect and useState to properly keep track of the component's state and render them under certain conditions.
+- Different components such as Login, Register, and ChatRoom were created to comply with the principle of separation of concern.
+- Usage of Axios to make HTTP requests
+- Usage of React library hooks such as useEffect and useState to properly keep track of the component's state and render them under certain conditions.

 <a name="improvements"></a>
 ## Future Improvements Ideas